Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ----

-C ignores whitespace and so it does not require indentation, so the following is a valid C program.
+C ignores whitespace and so it does not require indentation, so the following is valid C syntax.

 ``` {.C .syntax}
 int main() { statement1; return 0; }